 A passionate teacher, Rachel regularly teaches private lessons as well as workshops.
 Rachel is committed to ensuring an inclusive classroom, in which all students can succeed and experience the joy of developing their own musical talents—whether as beginners or long-time players.
 Indeed, Rachel’s students frequently remark on their teacher’s ability to lead them through a well-thought-out musical journey that leaves them more deeply connected with their instruments and inner creativity.

 Rachel has four full-length albums: The Morgantown Rounders (2006); Hand on the Plough (solo, 2008); Chilly Winds (with Kristian Herner, 2010); and Nothin’ But Corn(solo, 2014).
-Among other recent projects, Rachel produced and performed on Roger Netherton’s eponymous debut album (2018), and was featured on Ken and Brad Kolodner’s The Swift House (2017).
+Among other recent projects, Rachel produced and performed on Roger Netherton’s eponymous debut album (2018), performed on Jake Blounts stellar release Spider Tales (2020), and was featured on Ken and Brad Kolodner’s The Swift House (2017) and Stoney Run (2020).
 As part of the trio The Early Mays, Rachel has also recorded Chase the Sun (2017).
-Rachel has a variety of other projects underway for release in 2019 and beyond.
+Released in April 2021 is a collaborative project with Erynn Marshall called Old-time Sweethearts.
+Rachel has a variety of other projects underway for release in 2021 and beyond.

 Evan Kinney grew up in a family of old time music in his native Kennesaw, Georgia.
 He learned from his father at an early age and has continued to hone his skills by studying the eccentric guitar playing of 20’s recording artists such as Riley Puckett, Slim Bryant and Melvin Dupree.
 Also a fiddler and banjo player, Evan has performed with bands such as The HickHoppers, Georgia Crackers and Dixieland Squirrel Skinners and has taught traditional music at John C Campbell, The Alabama Folk School, Festival of American Fiddle Tunes and The Brooklyn Folk Fest.